katherine-anderson/SPICEcore_Dust_Data_Processing/README.md

 # SPICEcore Dust Data Processing
 **This repository contains code for processing of the 54.3 ka South Pole Ice Core (SPICEcore) dust flux and dust size distribution records.**

 Code was developed in Python version 3.8.
 Go [here](https://docs.anaconda.com/anaconda/navigator/install/) to install the Anaconda Navigator.
 Code was originally developed with the [Spyder](https://www.spyder-ide.org/) application.
 Code and data must be downloaded before running.
-We recommend saving all code files to one folder and all data files to another folder.
+We recommend saving all code files to one folder and all data files to another.

 ## Attribution
 Data processing code was developed in close collaboration with Aaron Chesler for the following dissertation: